-Through the process, you will have the chance to give us your feedback on what projects are important to restore the affected resources after the spill.
-You can make your voice heard by submitting a project idea.
+Through the process, you will have the chance to give us your feedback on activities and projects to restoring the resources impacted by the spill.
+You can make your voice heard by: